gatsbyjs/gatsby/docs/blog/2020-01-23-why-typescript-chose-gatsby/index.md

 A few months later, I joined the TypeScript team and one of my goals was to provide better foundations for our documentation and reference tools.
 Right now, the TypeScript v1 website is about 60 pages, but if it was going to expand to handle internationalization (a multiplier on pages) and support all the wild ideas I have to make TypeScript easier to learn, we would need an abstraction aimed at handling larger sites but it had to stay statically deployed.

-It would also help to have a tool where we can use TypeScript, our v1 website is currently a ruby project wrapped by some JavaScript script files and Gulp.
-Consolidating that on JS everywhere would be a good win.
+It would also help to have a tool where we can use TypeScript.
+Our v1 website is currently a Ruby project wrapped by some JavaScript script files and Gulp.
+Consolidating that on JavaScript everywhere would be a good win.

 ### What Makes Gatsby Unique